Ajay233/react_redux_front_end/README.md

 This will run the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+N.B - You will need to make sure the back end is up and running to be able to use the app.
+While the front end will load and you will be able to navigate to the login and sign up pages, you will not be able to login or signup unless the back end is running.

 ## Technology used